I-blueHand-I/JULIA/README.md

 Then, bring the svg file to a trottec laser printing to print your punched card.
 **Use this material : Film polyester 75µ**

+These are pictures next to trottec printing for a 40 colls PASSAP card.
 ![decoupe2](https://user-images.githubusercontent.com/91726252/143052891-2eed9bdd-45ef-44b7-9484-b329c2f5dce8.png)
 ![decoupe1](https://user-images.githubusercontent.com/91726252/143052884-74ffb4fd-927d-4c26-9b70-86f512d1a68f.png)